Connecting with Teens through Shared Journaling

 A young boy sitting at a table with two adults, smiling and engaging in a positive, caring conversation.
 Bright natural light and a warm atmosphere suggest a safe, nurturing environment.

 1. Curiosity about bodies is often developmentally normal.
 2. Guidance and boundaries should be clear and shame-free.
 3. Ongoing conversations build safety and trust.
 This blog is part of our “Displacing Shame” Training.
 If you would like to learn more about this training or any of other trainings.
 Click Here.
-“Is This Normal?”
-It’s a question […]
+Removing Stigma: A Parent’s Guide to […]

 From Bathtime to Big Talks: Everyday Ways to Teach Kids About Their Bodies